hadialqattan/arabic-ms-forms-extension/README.md

-# ms-forms-lang-extension
+# ArabicMsForms

-A browser extension to change the display language of Microsoft Forms.
+A cross-browser extension to change the display language of Microsoft Forms to Arabic!